 IAYT certification provides recognition to yoga therapists that meet or exceed an established set of standards.
 It is a quality control mechanism whereby through a credible, objective, peer-review process a public stamp of approval is given to highly trained yoga therapists.
 Additionally, the requirements for ongoing certification help the wider community have confidence as IAYT certified yoga therapists (C-IAYT) make a professional contribution to health, healing and integrative healthcare environments.

 If you are already a member of IAYT, thank you for your support of your profession.
-If you are not yet a member, please consider joining your colleagues!
+If you are not yet a member, we encourage you to join your professional community!
 Join Here to stay up to date on IAYT activities.